 The examination is to be carried out in accordance with Art.
 94(3) and (4), Art.
 97, Rule 71(1) to 71(10) and Rule 72.
 The examiner's first step is to study the description, drawings (if any) and the claims of the application.
-However, as the examiner will normally already have done this when he carried out the search (see B-XII, 3), he should concentrate on any amendments and/or comments filed by the applicant in response to the search opinion.
+However, as the examiner will normally already have done this when he carried out the search (see B-XII, 3), he should concentrate on any amendments and/or comments filed by the applicant in response to the search opinion (see B-XII, 9).
+If amendments were made and these have not been identified and/or their basis in the application as filed not indicated by the applicant (see C-VI, 5.7) and the application is one of those mentioned in C-VI, 5.7.4, the Examining Division may send a communication according to Rule 137(4) requesting the applicant to provide this information (see C-VI, 5.7.1).